-16 What is the timetable for clearance and can it be speeded up?
+17 What is the timetable for clearance and can it be speeded up?
+See question 11.

-See guestion 11.

-What are the typical steps and different phases of the investigation?
+18 What are the typical steps and different phases of the investigation?

 According to DL 211, the FNE has authority to investigate acts that could constitute violations of the Antitrust Law.
-For these purposes, the FNE has issued the aforementioned Guidelines, which contain the proceeding of investigation.
+For these purposes, the FNE has issued the aforementioned Guidelines, which contain a particular proceeding of investigation applicable when (i) the transaction has not been closed; and (ii) the transaction has been voluntarily notified by the parties to the FNE.
+Its principal steps are the following: